122-0019

 72001511

 This imposing Classical Revival public building, dominated by its portico and columned dome, was erected in 1846-50 as a city hall shortly after Norfolk became an independent city.
-It was designed by the nationally prominent architect Thomas U. Walter of Philadelphia; local architect William R. Singleton was also involved with the project.
+The Norfolk City Hall was designed by the nationally prominent architect Thomas U. Walter of Philadelphia; local architect William R. Singleton was also involved with the project.
 Here, on May 10, 1862, Norfolk mayor William W. Lamb surrendered the city to Union forces.
-The building served as the city hall until 1913 when the city offices were relocated, and the building became exclusively a courthouse.
+The building served as the city hall until 1913, when the city offices were relocated, and the building became exclusively a courthouse.
 In 1960 the city offered the structure as a memorial and tomb for General of the Army Douglas MacArthur, whose mother was born in Norfolk.
-The body of World War II’s allied supreme commander in the Southwest Pacific was interred under the dome in 1964.
-The building also houses a museum containing MacArthur’s papers and memorabilia.
+The body of World War II’s allied supreme commander in the Southwest Pacific was interred under the dome of the General Douglas MacArthur Memorial in 1964.
+The Norfolk City Hall building also houses a museum containing MacArthur’s papers and memorabilia.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.